 - The third solution was to use OpenCV to detect faces and pass them through a custom trained Inception V3 model using Tensorflow.
 I created the ability to carry out transfer learning directly on the device (Raspberry Pi).
 Users could upload their training data which was sent to the device via MQTT for training.
 This solution was a massive improvement and accuracy for detecting trained people was almost 100%, unfortunately I identified an issue which I now know to be a common issue at the moment, where the network would identify anyone that was unknown as one of the trained people.
 I am currently writing a Python wrapper for the Tensorflow/Inception/IoT JumpWay method and the project will soon be released as an IoT JumpWay example.

-The IntelliLan Management Console is essentially an IoT JumpWay application, capable of controlling all IntelliLan devices on its network and communicating with the IoT JumpWay.
+The IntelliLan Management Console/Applications are essentially IoT JumpWay applications, capable of controlling all IntelliLan devices on their network and communicating with the IoT JumpWay.
 Users can use the console and manage their devices using their voice which is powered by an TOA, an A.I. agent developed to assist home and business owners to use TechBubble web and IoT systems.
-The console is hosted on a secure NGinx server that has an A+ Qualys SSL rating to ensure privacy and security of the end user.
-Each IntelliLan location has its own domain name and MySQL/MongoDB database hosted on the TechBubble Server which allows for data to be stored and the creation of user accounts.
-The TechBubble App Development team are also working on platform specific applications such as Windows, Android, iOS etc.